St Albans Clock Tower

 There are 5 floors within the tower; the bottom floor was let as a shop premises, with the shopkeeper's residence above.
 The second floor was where the clock keeper and his family lived from 1412-1866.

 On the 3rd floor is the large Victorian clock that replaced the earlier mechanism when the tower was restored in 1866.
 The clock was designed by Lord Grimthorpe, who also designed the mechanism for the clock tower of the Houses of Parliament (erroneously called Big Ben, which is actually the hour bell).
-The original 14th century bell hangs in the 4th floor, as it has done for some 700 years.
+The original 14th-century bell hangs on the 4th floor, as it has done for some 700 years.
 Then there is the roof, where the Napoleonic shutter telegraph was used.

-The Clock Tower is open regularly on weekends from Spring-Autumn, and at other times by arrangement for group tours.
+The Clock Tower is open regularly on weekends from spring through autumn, and at other times by arrangement for group tours.

 About St Albans Clock Tower

 Address: Market Place, High Street, St Albans, Hertfordshire, England, AL3 4EL